PrimeRFP SCOUT · Agency Intelligence · DOE

 How much does the Department of Energy spend on contracts?

-DOE obligated $718.8B across 4,445 contracts in the trailing 12 months ending March 2026 (≥$25K floor).
-However, the headline figure is heavily influenced by multi-year Management & Operations (M&O) contracts at national laboratories — each a single award worth $40B–$60B covering 5–10 years of operations.
-Competitive, open-market DOE spending is a fraction of this total.
+DOE obligated $55.6B across 8,124 contracts in the trailing 12 months ending March 2026 (≥$100K floor).
+The high average award value ($6.85M) reflects large, multi-year M&O contracts at national laboratories.
+Competitive open-market DOE spending is a fraction of the M&O total.
 Source: PrimeRFP SCOUT via USASpending.

 Who operates DOE national laboratories?

 DOE national laboratories are managed under long-term M&O contracts.
-Key operators include Lawrence Livermore National Security LLC (LLNL), NTESS/Sandia (SNL), Consolidated Nuclear Security (Pantex/Y-12), Battelle Energy Alliance (INL), and UT Battelle (ORNL).
+Key operators include Triad National Security (LANL), NTESS/Sandia (SNL), Lawrence Livermore National Security (LLNL), Consolidated Nuclear Security (Pantex/Y-12), and Savannah River Nuclear Solutions (SRS).

 How do smaller companies win DOE contracts?